Social Security will never run out of money.

 I know that is a broad and concerning statement, and one intended to cause the reader to investigate further.
-Actually, the new research report from Boston College’s Center for Retirement Research provides us with fresh and actionable information.
+The new research report from Boston College’s Center for Retirement Research provides us with fresh and actionable information.

-If current spending, without tax adjustment, continues, in 2034, benefits will need to be reduced by 25%.
-To cure that problem, an increase of 2.66% in payroll social security taxation will need to be implemented.
+If current spending, without tax adjustment, continues in 2034, benefits will need to be reduced by 25%.
+To solve the problem, an increase of 2.66% in payroll social security taxation will need to be implemented.
 Otherwise, in 2034, benefit adjustments will become necessary.

-In 1983, when congress authorized the National Commission on Social Security Reform, many early estimated the trust fund to run out of money as early as the late 1990s.
-Of course that didn’t happen, the reason is simple, wages increased greater than the percentage of retiree’s income paid by Social Security.
+In 1983, when Congress authorized the National Commission on Social Security Reform, many early estimated the trust fund to run out of money as early as the late 1990s.
+Of course, that didn’t happen, and the reason is simple; wages increased more significantly than the percentage of retiree’s income paid by Social Security.
 More taxation paid into the trust fund has allowed the date of exhaustion to be moved farther.

-The other more possible option would come from the political side, a presidential administration could push for larger and broader benefits, stretching the trust fund even thinner.
-Expanding benefits is probably unlikely, since it would have a direct collision with increased taxation, something all politicians wish to avoid.
+The other more possible option would come from the political side; a presidential administration could push for larger and broader benefits, stretching the trust fund even thinner.
+Expanding benefits is probably unlikely since it would directly collide with increased taxation, something all politicians wish to avoid.

-To put things into perspective, our economy is huge and growing.
-The full benefit of all aspects of the Social Security program equals to only 1% of our national Gross Domestic Product (GDP).
+To put things into perspective, our economy is vast and growing.
+The full benefit of all aspects of the Social Security program equals only 1% of our national Gross Domestic Product (GDP).
 Based on that small percentage, the future seems brighter than it has been in a long time.
-By dealing with the deficit issue now, the long term problem of Social Security funding is manageable.
+By dealing with the deficit issue now, the long-term problem of Social Security funding is manageable.

 Here is the link to the Boston College report: http://crr.bc.edu/briefs/social-securitys-financial-outlook-the-2016-update-in-perspective/

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.